 Coresight Research recently reported that luxury retailer inventory levels increased due to planned investments in store expansion and assortment mix optimization.

-When it comes to Neiman's merchandising, with the exception of the grouping of a few mannequins, they merchandise all of their menswear on poles at eye level.
-Their merchandise is all crammed together; it all looks the same.
+Regarding Neiman's merchandising, except for grouping a few mannequins, they merchandised all of their menswear at eye level on poles.
+Their merchandise was all crammed together; it all looked the same.
+No wonder they closed.

-Nothing visually breaks up the different designers.
-It’s like looking in someone’s enormous closet.
-Missing are the half-mannequins or four-ways or anything that could have featured one outstanding look from each designer.
+Nothing visually broke up the different designers.
+It was like looking in someone’s enormous closet.
+Missing are the half-mannequins, four-ways, or anything that could have featured one outstanding look from each designer.

-They leave it up to you to paw your way through their expensive merchandise in hopes of finding something interesting. #shoppingbecomeswork
+They leave it up to you to paw your way through their expensive merchandise in hopes of finding something interesting. #shoppingaswork

 While this may be something new in retail, I don’t get how graphic tees or some of the hottest designs will sell on hangers where the designs are hidden like some buried treasure you’re expected to rifle through and exclaim, “Eureka!
 I’ve found the perfect one!”